Quick Verdict

 Here is what the landscape actually looks like right now:

 The tools have become dramatically more accessible.
-Zapier now connects over 7,000 applications.
-Make has expanded its visual scenario builder to support logic complexity that previously required custom development. n8n — the open-source entrant — has grown its self-hosted user base substantially among technically capable teams who want full infrastructure control.
+Zapier now connects over 7,000 applications, making it one of the broadest integration networks of any no-code automation platform.
+Make has expanded its visual scenario builder to support logic complexity that previously required custom development. n8n, the open-source entrant, has accumulated over 45,000 GitHub stars and a rapidly growing self-hosted community among technically capable teams who want full infrastructure control a verifiable signal of substantial adoption momentum.1

 What has not improved proportionally is how businesses implement these tools.